USU: Knowledge Skills Assessment (KSA) – Orthopaedic Surgery Competency, 2022-2025

 Available Credit

-DHA J-7 CEPO is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
-DHA J-7 CEPO designated this Enduring Material (Home Study) activity for a maximum of 60.00 AMA PRA Category 1 Credit™.
+DHA, J-7, CEPO designated this Course for a maximum of 60.00 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Accommodations for Learners with Hearing Impairment